if-05-01-A-fall-2018/scheduling-2-thmsbmnger/answer.md

     A I/O-bound process is a process, that spends the majority of its time using I/O-components
     Example: Clicking stuff on a website

 The scheduler needs to know if a process is I/O- or CPU-bound because most I/O-bound processes wait for input.
-If you would give the I/O bound processes a high quanta the response time of those processes would be to high.
+If you would give the I/O bound processes a high quanta the response time of other processes would be to high.

 ---
 #### 4